jinaga/jinaga_com/src/content/documents/02-steps/05-database-steps/04-postgresql-setup.md

 ---
-title: "PostgreSQL"
+title: "Connect to PostgreSQL"
 ---

-Jinaga persists facts on the server in a PostgreSQL database.
+Jinaga persists facts on the server in a [PostgreSQL](https://www.postgresql.org/) database.
+Install Postgres for your platform.
-Create a new database instance for the application.
+This step will show you how to create a new database instance for the application.

 Log on to your PostgreSQL database as the `postgres` user.
 You can do this with the following `psql` command.